GoutamHub/StringAlgos/README.md

 # StringAlgos
-Consists of String algorithms made in c and cpp
+String algorithms mostly in Java and C++